tBaxter/xmltramp2/README.md

-xmltramp2
+# xmltramp2
-====

 [xmltramp](http://www.aaronsw.com/2002/xmltramp/) was originally created by Aaron Swartz for simple-yet-powerful parsing of RSS and other xml files.

-It a simple, fast and lightweight alternative to parsers such as BeautifulSoup or ElementTree.
+It is a simple, fast, lightweight alternative to more heavyweight parsers such as BeautifulSoup or ElementTree.
 It won't do all they do, but what it does do it does simply and easily.

-It has been substantially rewritten for subsequent python versions, including python3 compatibility.
+It has been substantially rewritten for subsequent python versions, including Python3 compatibility.
+Tests are included.

-Usage is unchanged from older versions of xmltramp:
+Usage is unchanged from older versions of xmltramp, other than you now import from a package:

+`from xmltramp2 import xmltramp`

+With many thanks to Aaron Swartz.

 ## Usage